utilyre/xmate/README.md

 }
 ```

-### In middleware
+### Middlewares

-Instead of wrapping the middleware itself, wrap the function returned from it.
+Instead of wrapping the middleware itself, wrap the function returned from it
+with `xmate.HandleFunc`.

 ```go
 package main